ggmarie/hello-world/README.md

 go run main.go --access <access> --bucket <bucket> --file-path harb.txt --token <dms-token> --dms-endpoint http://localhost:1323 --log-level debug
 ```

-If the satellite is up and running, the program will return the debug message "dms checkin completed"
+If the satellite is up and running, the program will return the debug message "dms checkin completed".